 (If the Covered Bonds clearly do not constitute "packaged" products or the Covered Bonds do constitute "packaged" products and a key information document will be prepared in the EEA, "Not Applicable" should be specified.
-If the Covered Bonds may constitute "packaged" products and no key information document will be prepared, "Applicable" should be specified.)
+If the Covered Bonds may constitute "packaged" products and no key information document will be prepared in the EEA, "Applicable" should be specified.)

-(vii) Prohibition of Sales to UK [Applicable / Not Applicable] Retail Investors:
+(vii) Prohibition of Sales to UK Retail Investors: [Applicable / Not Applicable]

 (If the Covered Bonds clearly do not constitute "packaged products" or the Covered Bonds do constitute a "packaged" products and a key information document will be prepared in the UK, "Not Applicable" should be specified.
-If the Covered Bonds may constitute "packaged products" and no key information document will be prepared, "Applicable" should be specified.)
+If the Covered Bonds may constitute "packaged products" and no key information document will be prepared in the UK, "Applicable" should be specified.)

-(viii) Prohibition of Sales to [Not Applicable] [Applicable] Belgian Consumers:
+- (viii) Prohibition of Sales to Belgian Consumers: - [Not Applicable][Applicable] - (ix) Singapore Sales to Institutional Investors and Accredited Investors only: